onchainengineering/hmi-wirtual/docs/admin/infrastructure/validated-architectures/index.md

 ### Coder control plane

-Coder's control plane, also known as _coderd_, is the main service recommended for deployment with multiple replicas to ensure high availability.
+Coder's control plane, also known as _wirtuald_, is the main service recommended for deployment with multiple replicas to ensure high availability.
 It provides an API for managing workspaces and templates, and serves the dashboard UI.
-In addition, each _coderd_ replica hosts 3 Terraform [provisioners](#provisioner) by default.
+In addition, each _wirtuald_ replica hosts 3 Terraform [provisioners](#provisioner) by default.

 ### User